rohit23ahuja/dev-ra-spring-batch-micrometer/README.md

 1. create an executable maven fat jar project using assembly plugin -- done 16 august
 2. create a spring xml config project -- done 17 august
 3. integrate postgres and spring using xml config - done 17 august
-4. set up spring spring batch xml config project
+4. set up spring spring batch xml config project - done 17 august
 5. integate micrometer in above
 6. integrate and learn how prometheus will come into picture
 7. set up grafana on local and dashboard config in the project
+8. define a custon and interesting spring batch job

 # spring xml based config
 spring uses java reflection feature to create beans/objects etc. xml based config or java based are just two ways to tell Spring what type of beans we want.